 It’s up to you to set the rules.

-If you’re still unsure of where to start, try visualising your big day and playing out certain scenarios in your head to help you get an idea of what you might need for your wedding decorations.
+If you’re still unsure of where to start, try visualising your big day and playing out different scenarios in your head to help you get an idea of what you might need for your wedding decor.

 Consider the wedding venue, theme, budget and your personal preferences, and create a good balance between the elements.